-Sometimes, a missed milestone might be a red flag (see below sidebar for details), but as long as you are sticking to your baby’s well-visit schedule, your pediatrician should be able to assuage your fears.
+Sometimes, a missed milestone might be a red flag (see “Red Flags” sidebar below for details), but as long as you are sticking to your baby’s well-visit schedule, your pediatrician should be able to assuage your fears.

 Remember, too, that these early developments don’t usually have lifelong repercussions: Delayed walking doesn’t mean your child doesn’t have a future in the NBA.
 Trust me, once he starts running (especially away from you in public places), you’ll wonder why you ever worried.

 Although it’s true that all babies do things in their own time, there are a few developmental markers that you should keep an eye out for:

 - At 3 months: Can’t support her head, grasp objects or focus on moving objects; doesn’t smile or respond to stimuli (e.g., loud noises).

 - At 6 months: Can’t sit on her own; doesn’t show affection for or interact with those closest to her (e.g., parents); doesn’t reach for objects.

 - At 12 months: Can’t stand with support; doesn’t use any words or gestures (e.g., shaking head “no” or pointing finger).

 Although these warning signals don’t necessarily mean something is wrong, your pediatrician will want to be looped in, so she can rule out any issues that might be delaying baby’s development.